 SOPs are easily taken for granted.

-You never realize how much you need them until your calendar is flooded with meetings walking employees through their routine processes, technology walkthroughs, and repeat messages about day-to-day responsibilities.
+You never realize how much you need them until your calendar is flooded with meetings to walk employees through routine processes or technology.

-Running through a how-to’s repeatedly may feel manageable, but this time easily compounds at scale, when a few procedures become 10, and then 20.
-Not to mention the additional time spent following up with Slack messages, screen recordings, more meetings, and scrapping together a document of instructions all over again when you can’t find the fist one.
+Soon a few procedures become 10 and then 20.
+Not to mention the additional time spent following up with Slack messages, screen recordings, more meetings and scrapping together a document of instructions all over again when you can’t find the first one.

-It’s not surprising that companies are losing productivity because managers spend 62% of their days on 'work about work' — a term Asana describes as the “activities that take time away from meaningful work”.
+It’s not surprising that companies are losing productivity because managers spend 62 percent of their days on "work about work" — a term Asana describes as the “activities that take time away from meaningful work”.
 This includes tasks like looking for information, jumping between tools in your tech stack, or communicating about projects instead of actually working on projects.

-Situations like this are are common, especially when roughly 31% of the U.S. workforce doesn’t receive any formal job training while the 43% who do find it ineffective.
-But implementing SOPs for training gives your company a solid foundation to ramp employees up at scale while keeping their morale high.
+Situations like this are common, especially when roughly 31 percent of the U.S. workforce doesn’t receive any formal job training (and the 43 percent who do find it ineffective).

 What is an SOP training program?